 This is how pleasing, how attractive, Jesus’ righteousness makes us to God—RIGHT NOW!

-Rather, when you trust that Jesus has already done everything for you, that he not only paid the price for yours sins but also kept all the commandments for you, you can be confident, cheerful, and at peace.
+Rather, when you trust that Jesus has already done everything for you, that he not only paid the price for your sins but also kept all the commandments for you, you can be confident, cheerful, and at peace.
 Then you can dedicate your life to thanking God for his great gifts.

 Friends, we would love to hear from you and discuss this more with you.
 Let us know what you are thinking by reaching out through our contact page.